Programme - Arts Festival Summit 2026

 * The title of this working day is borrowed from EFA's publication Festivals in Context by Elena Polivtseva.

-The early morning Breakfast Talk Hands-On will allow us to dig into very practical and concrete questions around festival making and points you would like to discuss with a small group of colleagues around a cup of coffee.
+The early morning Breakfast Talk will allow you to dig into very practical and concrete questions around festival making and points you would like to discuss discretely with a small group of colleagues around a cup of coffee.

 9.30 | Departure by bus to Cetinje